serghov/MarsLive/README.md

 ### Chat

-In order to add social feel to the game and make players feel on the same planet, we have implemented a simple chat interface that allows players to communicate with each other.
+In order to add a more social feel to the game and make players feel on the same planet, we have implemented a simple chat interface that allows players to communicate with each other even though they are on the different parts of the planet.

 ### Software We Used